About the program: Managing your worries

 | Support | ||

-| Practitioner-assisted Check-ins with your practitioner | ||
+| Practitioner-guided Check-ins with your practitioner | ||

 | Self-guided Fully self-directed | ||